 |Indian Economy Notes for UPSC||Revenue receipts|

-A debt-to-GDP ratio is an indicator on how much a debt a country owes and how much it produces to pay off its debts.
+A debt-to-GDP ratio is an indicator of how much a debt a country owes and how much it produces to pay off its debts.
 Expressed in percentages, it is alternatively interpreted as the number of years needed in paying back the debt, in case the entire GDP has been allocated for debt repayment.

-The indicator of a stable economy is the one where a country is able to pay off its external debts without external funds injection and steady economic growth.
-On the other hand, a country that has problems in paying off its debts is an indicator of a high debt-to-GDP ratio.
+The indicator of a stable economy is one where a country is able to pay off its external debts without external funds injection and steady economic growth.
+On the other hand, a country that has problems paying off its debts is an indicator of a high debt-to-GDP ratio.
 Extravagantly high debt-to-GDP ratios may deter creditors from lending money altogether.

 In the event there is a debt default on part of the country there will be a financial panic in domestic as well as international markets.
-The higher a debt-to-GDP ratio, the higher the chances of default.
+The higher the debt-to-GDP ratio, the higher the chances of default.
 In the event of a war, stagnant economic growth or civil unrest, the economy of a country is slow to pick its pace at the time.
-So in order to stimulate the economy and boost demade, governments increase borrowing which inadvertently gives rise to a high-debt ratio.
+So in order to stimulate the economy and boost demand, governments increase borrowing which inadvertently gives rise to a high-debt ratio.